pgagarinov/awesome-proxmox/vyos-proxmox-kvm/README.md

 ## Prerequisites
   ### 0. It is assumed that a Proxmox cluster where VMs are to be deployed is already set up

-  ### 1. Install `Ansible` on a certain Linux host from which Ansible playbooks are to be run, this host is called for brevity below `Ansible host`
+  ### 1. Install `Ansible` on a certain Linux host from which Ansible playbooks are to be run, this host is called for brevity below `Ansible config host`

   For `Debian` Linux
   ```